 - Convulsions (fits)

 - Irrational behaviour

-Reye's syndrome should be suspected if a child displays all or part of this pattern of symptoms a few days after the onset of viral illness such as 'flu' or chickenpox.
+Reye's syndrome should be suspected if a child displays all or part of this pattern of symptoms a few days after the onset of a viral infection such as 'flu' or chickenpox.
 Fever is not usually present.
 Many diseases have similar features.
-Medical staff who do not have experience of Reye’s syndrome may initially suspect encephalitis, meningitis, poisoning, mental illness or even drug abuse.
+Medical staff who do not have experience of Reye's syndrome may initially suspect encephalitis (inflammation of the brain), meningitis (inflammation of the protective membranes surrounding the brain and spinal chord), poisoning, mental illness or even drug abuse.
 In infants the symptoms of Reye's syndrome may not follow a typical pattern; for example vomiting is less common.
-However, it should be emphasised that it is in infants that the "Reye-like illnesses" are most likely to occur.
+However it should be emphasised that it is in infants that the "Reye-like syndromes" are most likely to occur.